Vaddum/vkbasalt-decky/README.md

 **Toggle Effects**: Press the configured key (default: Home)

-Effects activate in real-time, no restart required.
+Effects need a game restart to be activated.

 ## File Locations